Rome, Italy

-Medical Herb Garden Of Ingolstadt
+Medical Herb Garden of Ingolstadt

 The Hortus medicus (constructed in 1723) was conceived as an integral part of the anatomy building.
 It served as a teaching garden where medical students studied botany and pharmaceutical theory.